blinklet/blog-posts/containerlab-network-emulator/containerlab.md

+Configure Router1.
 Connect to *vtysh* on Router1:

 ```
-docker exec -it clab-frrlab-router1 vtysh
+$ sudo docker exec -it clab-frrlab-router1 vtysh
 ```
 ```
 configure terminal